 The forces of labor and delivery occasionally cause physical injury to the infant.
 The incidence of neonatal injury resulting from difficult or traumatic deliveries is decreasing due to increasing use of cesarean delivery in place of difficult versions, vacuum extractions, or mid- or high-forceps deliveries.

-A traumatic delivery is more likely when the mother has small pelvic measurements, when the infant seems large for gestational age (often the case with diabetic mothers), or when there is a breech or other abnormal presentation, especially in a primipara.
+There is an increased risk of trauma when the infant is large for gestational age (which is sometimes associated with maternal diabetes) or when there is a breech or other abnormal presentation, especially in a primipara.

 Head injury is the most common birth-related injury and is usually minor, but serious injuries sometimes occur.